The Discrete Gaussian model, I. Renormalisation group flow at high temperature: Introduction and main results

 \begin{theorem} Let $J \subset \Z^2 \setminus \{0\}$ be any finite-range step distribution that is invariant under lattice rotations and reflections and includes the nearest-neighbour edges.
 Then there exists $\beta_0(J) \in (0,\infty)$ and an integer $L = L(J)$ such that for the Discrete Gaussian Model on the torus $\Lambda_N$ of side length $L^N$ at temperature $\beta \geq \beta_0(J)$, there is $\beta_{\rm eff}(J,\beta) \in (0,\infty)$ such that for any $f \in C^\infty(\T^2)$ with $\int f \, dx =0$, as $N\to\infty$,

 Moreover, $\beta_{\rm eff}(J,\beta) = \beta +O_J(e^{-c\beta})$ for some $c>0$ (independent of $J$) as $\beta \to \infty$. \end{theorem}

 Nonmatching lower and upper bounds on the left-hand side of \eqref{e:highbeta-convergence} are known from the previously mentioned work of Fr\"ohlich--Spencer \cite{MR634447} and Ginibre-type correlation inequalities \cite{MR496191}, see also \cite{1711.04720} for a detailed presentation of both as well as \cite{2012.01400} for improved estimates.
 Thus the main contribution of Theorem~\ref{thm:highbeta} is the identification of the exact scaling limit.
-In our companion paper \cite{dgauss2}, we extend this scaling limit result, which applies to macroscopic test functions on the torus, by an infinite-volume version and as a byproduct also prove a more precise version for the torus that applies to mesoscopic test functions.
+We expect that the convergence \eqref{e:highbeta-convergence} can be quantified with a rate that is polynomial in $|\Lambda_N|^{-1}$, but we omit the detailed analysis.
+In our companion paper \cite{dgauss2}, we extend this scaling limit result, which applies to macroscopic test functions on the torus, by an infinite-volume version and as a by-product also prove a more precise version for the torus that applies to mesoscopic test functions.

 Even though our main objective is Theorem~\ref{thm:highbeta} (and the mentioned extensions in the companion paper), which both apply to the Discrete Gaussian model at sufficiently high temperatures $\beta \geq \beta_0(J)$, one important motivation for studying general step distributions $J$ is that sharper results can be obtained when the set $J$ is sufficiently large, i.e., when it is sufficiently spread out.
 For concreteness, we focus on the particular choice $J = J_\rho =\{x\in\Z^2 \setminus 0: |x|_\infty \leq \rho\}$, which we refer to as the standard range-$\rho$ distribution, but any choice satisfying certain regularity conditions would be admissible (see \eqref{eq:frd_ulbds} below).
 The following remark is a corollary of our proof of Theorem~\ref{thm:highbeta} and already indicates that the result becomes sharper when the range $\rho$ of the distribution is large, and its proof will also appear in Section~\ref{sec:integration_of_zero_mode}.